 Correct grammar was also important as was pronunciation.
 Grammar was taught inductively with the teacher sharing examples that illustrated the principle of the grammar lesson.

 The direct method was highly successful in private language schools were motivated students came to learn a language.
 However, this method never replicated this success in public schools.
 There are several reasons for this lack of broad-based success.

 The direct method was lacking in any form of linguistic theory to support its principles.
-This method was basic developed by amateurs who were unfamiliar with the details of language learning but were trying to overcome problems strictly through the use of common sense rather than common sense with research.
+This method was basically developed by amateurs who were unfamiliar with the details of language learning but instead were trying to overcome problems strictly through the use of common sense rather than common sense with research.

 The direct method also requires the use of native speaking teachers.
 This is not always possible.
 The strict avoidance of the students’ language was often too cumbersome when teaching for many people.

 The direct method was perhaps the first major fad method in language teaching.
 For over 100 years language teaching went from one method to another as it searched for the perfect method for teaching language.
-As we well see in future post, each method always claimed to be an improvement in relation to its predecessors.
+As we well see in a future post, each method always claimed to be an improvement in relation to its predecessors.
 The reality is that there is no single best method but a collection of choices to be made depending on the situation one is facing.